choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 # 2. Install Python

-Windows does not come with Python preinstalled, so unless you have already installed it for other purposes, you will need to install it now.
+Microsoft Windows does not come with Python preinstalled, so unless you have already installed it for other purposes, you will need to install it now.
 The good news is that Python is free and easy to install.

 On Windows you can install Python in two different ways: